bioc/rifi/README.md

 ## Results

-The results of the analysis are stored as metaData with several data frames, some for segments e.g.(Table .2) and others for the events e.g. (Table.
+The results of the analysis are stored on rowRanges and metaData. rowRanges contain fragments, events and statistical tests.
+MetaData combines rowRanges content and genome annotation as data frame format e.g.(Table .2 and Table.
 3).

 ID    | gene  | ...  | strand| TU     | half-life |...    |p_value_TI|
 :---: | :--:  | :---:| :--:  | :---:  | :---:     | :---: | :---:    |